Top Real Estate News Stories

 Jochen Möbert, an expert at Deutsche Bank, predicts a turnaround to real estate prices by 2024.
 However, when it comes to Berlin, Möbert expects the boom to continue due to the capital's transformation into a global metropolis.
 He also added that Leipzig is expected to have a particularly strong regional influx.

-May was an exciting month for ZEE: The project developer STRABAG Real Estate (SRE) commissioned the real estate service provider ZIEGERT Knight Frank Frankfurt with the exclusive marketing of the rental share in the Frankfurt new building project KUHLiO in Frankfurt-Bockenheim.
+May was an exciting month: The project developer STRABAG Real Estate (SRE) commissioned the real estate service provider ZIEGERT Knight Frank Frankfurt with the exclusive marketing of the rental share in the Frankfurt new building project KUHLiO in Frankfurt-Bockenheim.
 This project has 63 rental apartments, featuring sustainable building quality with an excellent micro-climate (GreenPass certificate in gold).
 In other news, the project Am Generalshof finally had its groundbreaking ceremony in Berlin-Köpenick.
 The construction work has begun on the project, which is a residential and commercial complex with a total of 83 apartments and an office building on an attractive waterfront location.
 Within the company, Stephanie Rosengarten was promoted to Chief Commercial Officer, and Franko Došen has been made Chief Sales Officer.
 Learn more about our team here.
 We also celebrated Diversity Day on May 18, celebrating our diverse background of 29 different nationalities, 26 languages, and 50% women in leadership.